r-forge/topmodels/pkg/topmodels/inst/conferences/2021_useR/abstract/abstract.md

 Some alternative title ideas - none are really good:

+* Learning and Graphical Assessment of Probability Distribution Forecasts with Random Forests
 * Graphical Model Assessment of Proabilistic Forecasts using Random Forests
 * Graphical Model Assessment of Distributional Random Forest Models
 * Making and Assessing Distributional Models in the Framework of Random Forest
 * Graphical model evaluation for probabilistic forecasts illustrated by distributional trees and forest
-* Making and assessing probabilistic precipitation forecasts based on distributional forests.
+* Making and assessing probabilistic precipitation forecasts based on distributional forests

 References might be @Hothorn+Hornik+Zeileis:2006, @Schlosser+Hothorn+Stauffer+Zeileis:2019,
 and @Zeileis+Hothorn+Hornik:2008.